-This is a regular program for students above high school age, and designed to give them the knowledge needed to estimate damages and develop skills necessary to meet the needs of a body and fender repairman in the world of work.
+This is a regular program for students above the high school age, to give them the knowledge needed to estimate damages and develop skills necessary to meet the needs of a body and fender repairman in the world of work.
+Related studies include: mathematics, English, natural and social science, blue print reading, shop safety and management, and contracts and specifications as they relate to the Auto Body and Fender Repair trade.

-It includes theory and shop work in the straightening of bodies and fenders, the alignment of bodies, the proper use and care of the tools and equipment used in industry; how to install the various type of glasses, to make up and properly install upholstery, and to disassemble and assemble auto bodies.
-The skill of painting, the theory and paints, and the mixing of colors, the techniques of electric and gas welding, the theory and skills of using the various materials on the market, the theory of operating and owning a shop, and the maintenance of shop tools and
+Theory and shop work in the straightening of bodies and fenders, the alignment of bodies, and the proper use and care of the tools and equipment used in the industry.
+How to install the various types of glasses, to make up and properly install upholstery, and to disassemble and assemble auto bodies.
+The skill of painting, the theory of paints, and the mixing of colors, the techniques of electric and gas welding, the theory and skills of using the various materials on the market, the theory of operating and owning a shop, and the maintenance of shop tools and equipments.
+The program is designed to run 18 months or a minimum of 2,160 clock hours.
+However, the time may vary in accordance to the ability, aptitude and interest of individuals.